nrfconnect/sdk-nrf/applications/nrf_desktop/doc/passkey.rst

    You can define multiple sets of keys used to input the digits, but every set should contain keys used to input every digit.
    This is to ensure that the user will be able to input the passkey.
-   The index of key ID in the input configuration array represents the digit.
+   The index of the key ID in the input configuration array represents the digit.

 The example configuration of the module can be found in the :file:`configuration/nrf52kbd_nrf52832/passkey_buttons_def.h` file.